MrManchot/SimpleCache/README.md

 ### Using Subdirectories as Keys

 You can use subdirectories in keys for better organization.
+Note that keys are sanitized for security purposes, so only certain characters are allowed.

 ```php
 // Set cache in a subdirectory